Symbyo360/cpprelude/docs/Types/String.md

 # String

 `cpprelude::string` is a `utf-8` encoded string.
 It's simply a slice of binary data.
-This string is immutable once it's created.
+This string is immutable once it's created, However you can reassign and copy strings around.

 ## Interface